viv-4/k8s-helm/charts/README.md

 helm install dev placeos/ -f placeos/values-azure.yaml --set global.placeDomain="${PLACE_DOMAIN}.xip.io"

 ```

+**Note**: we use xip.io for a ready made domain for development and demonstration purposes.

 The user interface should be available after a while at `${PLACE_DOMAIN}.xip.io`